Beware of stinging hairs from processionary caterpillars!

 The oak processionary caterpillar is most common in the north-east, the Paris region and north-western France, but may also be found in southern regions.
 It is mainly seen between April and July.

 Together with the poison control centres, ANSES analysed the various cases of adverse effects associated with stinging hairs from processionary caterpillars, reported in France between January 2012 and July 2019.
-The results are available in the November 2019 issue of Vigil'Anses (in French)
+The results are available in the November 2019 issue of Vigil'Anses (PDF) (in French).

 How can you protect yourself from processionary caterpillars?